inab/WfExS-backend/README.md

 * `execute`: This command's behaviour is equivalent to `stage` followed by `offline-execute`.

+When the execution has finished properly, the working directory `outputs` subdirectory should contain both the outputs and an `execution.crate.zip`, which can be used to create a workflow entry in <https://workflowhub.eu>.

 ## Configuration files

 The program uses three different types of configuration files: